halamah/aspnetcorekafka/README.md

 ## Change consumption offset

-Changing consume offset to start on can be set in fluent pipeline, message Offset attributes or via configuration.
+Changing consume offset to start from can be set in fluent pipeline, message Offset attributes or via configuration.

 #### Fluent